Magellanic penguins on Isla Magdalena

 arrival to the isla magdalena to see penguins near Punta Arenas, Patagonia, chile

-Our trip to see penguins in Punta Arenas started with a pick-up from our hotel, but from what I can gather, very few tour companies offer it now.
-Basically, all of them say – the meeting point is at 1255 José Nogueira Street in Punta Arenas.
+Our trip to see penguins in Punta Arenas started with a pick-up from our hotel.
+Basically, all of the tours say – the meeting point is at 1255 José Nogueira Street in Punta Arenas.
 The meeting is at 6:30 in the morning, and you’re supposed to be at least 10 minutes early.
 The bus leaves on time!

-From there on, a bus takes you to the Laredo port where you board a speedboat.
+From there, a bus takes you to Laredo port, where you board a speedboat.

 All of the tours give the guests an hour to explore the island.